 - Strengthen connections: No matter what the size of your company, your employees will be less likely to communicate well if they lack a connection to their coworkers.
 It is easy to take for granted the shared background of working for the same company and forget that many employees, even people in the same department, can be virtually strangers to each other.
 Don’t just help people understand their roles, help them understand the roles of their colleagues as well.
 This way, everyone will know when the information they have might benefit someone else on the team.

 - Make communication a dialogue, not a megaphone: Social media marketing involves creating a dialogue with you clients; should your internal communications be any different?
 Your company’s staff hold a number of different viewpoints – each understanding information in a different way.
 By giving them a voice in internal communications you let them acquire the information they need to do their jobs better.
 You might even get feedback which will help you improve the entire communications process.

 Finally, you can't forget how important an employee advocacy program can be to you internal communications.
 Effective communication helps empower your employees by giving them the information they need to do the best jobs they can.
-Being delivered information through a tool like GaggleAMP can help them keep a better pulse on what is happening in the company, and how they can contribute.
+This helps them keep a better pulse on what is happening in the company, and how they can contribute.